FRAMEWORK

 You are always standing at the intersection of three coordinates: what was, what is, and what will be.
 The work is learning to stand there consciously.

 The framework opens in waves.
 Peaks of understanding.
 Valleys of loss.
 This isn't failure — it's the bilateral expressing itself in time.
-If you're living inside a geometry of opposites, expect the oscillation.
-It's part of the structure.

 There is no greater awe than when you begin to unveil this understanding.
-Because as the geometry opens, so does your perception.
-You become more awake to everything around you.
-More perceptive of the beauty that was always there.
 The sunrise happens every day.
 You've seen it a hundred times.
 But today's sunrise is not yesterday's sunrise.
-It is utterly and absolutely spectacular — genuinely new, genuinely different — because you are genuinely new.
+That is the experience of living inside the bilateral crossing.

 All Pages